About High Altitude Illness

 Zayui |

-- Do exercises to keep you fit before coming to Tibet.
+- Do exercise to improve your fitness before coming to Tibet.

-- Make sure you have a good sleep the night before you flying to
+- Make sure to get a good night's sleep the night before flying to Lhasa.

-- Ascend to higher altitude gradually.
-DO NOT ASCEND ANY HIGHER
+- Ascend to higher altitudes gradually.
+DO NOT ASCEND ANY HIGHER if you begin feeling ill.

 - Outdoor